-Between 1930 and 1945 the Hollywood industry consolidates and begins to produce classic movies.
+Between 1930 and 1945 the history of films change.
+Hollywood industry consolidates and begins to produce classic movies.
 In 1929, the collapse of the Wall Street stock market is a tsunami that engulfs the entire nation.
 The difficult period of the great depression began in 1929 and continued until the end of the thirties, with a sensational recovery of the economy at the beginning of the 40s with the Second World War.

 The advantages of export and cultural hegemony of the United States arise from the new balance of power that arose after the Second World War.
 The victory will make it possible to export classic movies all over the world and also to increase the number of internal viewers exponentially.
 The crisis is faced by President Roosevelt with incentives in favor of the development of large companies with the aim of favoring the control of the various sectors with vertical monopolies and oligopolies.